What are you looking for today?

 Ferret Housing Guide

-Housing your ferret
+Housing your Ferret

 For a home, ferrets need a safe, secure and hazard free environment.
 Make sure any wires or poisonous foods are kept well away from their home or exercise areas.
 Ferrets love to play and jump around, and their living area should allow them to do so.
 Their housing should be at least 3m long x 2m wide x 2m high for a pair of ferrets.
 They need this space to play, forage, hide, toilet, groom and rest!

-Ferret HousingYour ferrets love to sleep, so need plenty of place to rest, such as a hammock or nesting box filled with dust free bedding.
+Your ferrets love to sleep, so need plenty of place to rest, such as a hammock or nesting box filled with dust free bedding.
 Provide fleecy blankets so your ferrets can snuggle up and if you keep them outside, make sure they’ve got plenty of bedding in cold weather.
 Ferrets don’t have great eyesight, so make sure they have safe platforms, not too high off the ground so they can’t fall far!
 They’re also great diggers so make sure you have a solid floor, to protect their feet and stop them escaping.

 Ferrets have a very short digestive system, so they’ll need to go to the toilet within 15 minutes of waking up.
 They need to have access to a suitable toilet area in their housing, such as a litter tray which should be kept away from playing or sleeping areas and will need to be cleaned out daily.